drshahizan/ai-tools/hero.md

 |             | 1-2 pm      | Lunch                                |                                                                                             |
 |             | 2-4:30 pm   | 3.
 Finalizing and Publishing        | Preparing your manuscript for submission.
 Utilizing AI for referencing and citation management.
 Workshop conclusion: Sharing drafted articles and feedback. |

-Please let me know if you need any further modifications or details.

 ## AI Tools